 The RMHC Hospitality Cart Program operates at Randall Children's Hospital, Doernbecher Children's Hospital, Salem Hospital, and St. Charles Medical Center.
 This in-hospital program supports children and families by providing free food, refreshments, and comfort care items on a fully stocked cart that travels between the hospital's neonatal ICU, pediatric ICU, and acute-care floors.
 This program is staffed entirely by volunteers.

-In 2019, the four hospitality carts served 15,848 children and family members.
-In addition, programs were supported by over 27,000 hours of volunteer service.
+During Covid-19, the in-hospital program was temporarily halted in March of 2020.
+Prior to March, the carts served 4,333 children and family members.
+Our program shifted to in-house support of families who were isolated in their rooms.
+The in-house hospitality program was provided 24,926 snacks and 360 activity packs to families staying in house.

 The principal sources of revenue for RMHC are donations from individuals, businesses, organizations, and contracts with hospital partners.
 McDonald's Corporation, together with its local franchisees, contributes to RMHC through national and local promotions, and facilitates donations from their customers through the donation box program and other initiatives.
-OHSU, St. Charles Medical Center, and PeaceHealth Sacred Heart Medical Center provides hospital partner revenue through long-term agreements to support adult patient housing within the houses.
-Additionally, state insurance programs are billed if insurance coverage is available; however, insurance is not required.